thalescomp/Project-Descriptions-for-Review/DevOps/P1/P1_Project_Description.md

 ## Analytical Section Requirements

 * Pick any one of the three fictional scenarios described above.
 You are encouraged, but not required, to choose the same company that you did for P0.
-* Pick any 2 public cloud providers from among Amazon Web Services, Google Cloud Platform, or Microsoft Azure, and examine how good a fit each is for your needs.
+* Pick any 2 public cloud providers from among Amazon Web Services, Google Cloud Platform, or Microsoft Azure, and analyze how good a fit each is for your needs.
-  * Evaluate your server and application technical requirements
-  * Evaluate the organizational knowledge about these cloud platforms
-  * Assess any non-technical desires for the product, e.g., regional requirements
-  * Estimate the costs of running the application on the chosen platforms for a year
 * Based on the comparative analysis, make a recommendation about which cloud platform to use.

-## Considerations for Analytic Section
+Which cloud service should the team pick for this particular application migration, and why?

-In your analysis, please take the following into account:
+Your analysis should take the following into account:

 * Does the organization already use services from these cloud platforms or related companies?
 For instance, MS SQL server would count for MS Azure, and Google Apps would count for Google Cloud Platform.
 * Are any of the employees familiar with one or the other of the cloud platforms?
 If so,, how much weight should be given to this familiarity?
 Is such preexistent expertise more or less important than the ease of providing of additional services?